navarrra/PicBox/README.md

-# PicBox
+# weatherBox

-This is a web app that displays pictures
+This is a web app that utilizes the weather underground API.